McTear's Gallery1842 Ltd (“McTear’s”) - Terms of Business for Buyers and Sellers (“Terms”)

 Bidding increments shall be at the absolute discretion of the Auctioneer.

 Upon the fall of the hammer the Buyer must present his/her buyer number to the Auctioneer and any employee of McTear’s who requests it, and if called upon to do so must immediately pay to McTear’s such proportion of the purchase price as McTear’s may require.
-The purchase money must be paid in full within three days, and no Lots shall be removed until all purchase money has been paid.
+The purchase money must be paid in full within three days, and no Lots shall be removed until all purchase money has been paid and security checks have been completed, including any checks required to comply with Anti Money Laundering regulations.
 The Buyer shall pay the hammer price together with a premium of 24% of the hammer price plus VAT thereon.

 If the Buyer has not paid for the Lot or Lots purchased within three days of the sale, he shall be deemed to have received notice of McTear’s intention to re-sell the Lot in terms of Section 48(3) of the Sale of Goods Act 1979.
 If at the expiry of a further seven day period McTear’s has not received the purchase price, they may re-offer the Lot for auction.
 If upon such a re-sale a lower price is obtained for any such Lots than was obtained on the first sale, the difference in price shall be a debt due from the Buyer.
 Interest shall be charged at Bank of Scotland Base Lending Rate on any purchase monies outstanding after such period until the goods are re-sold.